What is an Azure Service Bus?

 Service Bus Queues vs Storage Queues

 Azure supports two types of queue mechanisms: Storage queues and Service Bus queues.
-Storage queues are part of the Azure storage and Service Bus queues are part of Azure messaging infrastructure.
+Storage queues are part of the Azure Storage, and Service Bus queues are part of the Azure Messaging infrastructure.

 Similarities